digital-asset/daml/docs/source/daml/reference/packages.rst

 When a DAML project is build with ``daml build``, build artifacts are generated in the hidden directory ``.daml/dist/`` relative to the project root directory.
-The main build artifact of a project is the `DAML archive`, recoginzed by the ``.dar`` file ending.
+The main build artifact of a project is the `DAML archive`, recognized by the ``.dar`` file ending.
 DAML archives can be deployed on a ledger (see :ref:`deploy <daml-ref-deploy>`) or can be imported into other projects as a package dependency.

 Importing DAML archives